omsf/joint-demo/script.md

 substitution of the heterocycle and elaborations at both ends.

 Our overarching goal is to asses how strongly each ligand binds to MCL1, but we also care if they'd have toxic off-target effects.
 Off-target effects fall under the bucket of adsorption, distribution, metabolism, excretion, and toxicity (ADMET).
-Here, we'll use OpenADMET's CLI to evaluate this ligand set against a series of CYP anti-targets, which are a class of proteins in the liver that may break down a drug molecule.
+Here, we'll use OpenADMET's CLI to evaluate this ligand set against a series of CYP anti-targets, which are a class of proteins that may break down a drug molecule.
 A pass through our dataset at this stage isn't free, but it's relatively quick and cheap, almost certainly more efficient than trying to "fix" a series at a later stage, after lead optimization.
+OpenADMET also has a Python API and ships some models on huggingface.

 _go into notebook, run openadmet predict cell_